-A variety of theories about the intermediate steps of the transformation exist, because the mechanism is not well understood, but, the overall reaction chemistry is illustrated in Equation 1.
-Hypophosphite, usually added as a sodium salt, (NaH2PO2) acts as the reducing agent to make the elemental nickel, Nio, which readily bonds to many surfaces.
+A variety of theories about the intermediate steps of the transformation exist, because the mechanism is not well understood, but, the overall reaction chemistry is illustrated in Equation 1.5 Hypophosphite, usually added as a sodium salt, (NaH2PO2) acts as the reducing agent to make the elemental nickel, Ni0, which readily bonds to many surfaces.
 Sodium hypophosphite is used in a typical bath process and is converted to sodium dihydrogen phosphate (NaH2PO3).
-A complexing agent is added to the bath and is required to keep the Ni2+ ions solubilized in the presence of the reducing agent.
-Typical complexing agents used include hydroxyacetic acid, hydroxypropionic acid, citric acid, or malic acid, and prevent the precipitation of insoluble nickel hydroxide.
+A complexing agent is added to the bath and is required to keep the Ni2+ ions solubilized in the presence of the reducing agent. agents used complexing Typical include hydroxyacetic acid, hydroxypropionic acid, citric acid, or malic acid, and prevent the precipitation of insoluble nickel hydroxide

-Equation 1 NiCl2+ NaH2PO2+ H2O + NaH2PO3+ 2HCl
+Equation 1 NiCl2+ NaH2PO2+ H2O \rightarrow Ni + NaH2PO3+ 2HCl